 Wastewater should be treated at a sewage works.
 But instead it is pouring out of thousands of drains around London.
 The damage being caused is constant because only 40 drains are cleaned up a year.

 There are 200 problem outfalls on the list that the Environment Agency gave to Thames Water in 2015.
 These are to be tackled by 2020.
 That list was full right at the start of the five year plan in 2015.
-40 outfalls are dealt with a year.
-With the system at capacity it means there are an additional 112 dirty drains on the waiting list.
+With the system underfunded it means there are an additional 332 dirty drains on the waiting list.
 It’s not clear when these will be dealt with.
 There are countless drains yet to be detected.

-The authorities charged protecting our rivers need to recognise that the system is over-capacity and under-funded.
+The authorities charged protecting our rivers need to recognise that the system is over-capacity.
 A problem that should have ended in Victorian times is plaguing London in the 21st Century.

 Thousands of homes have connected washing machines, showers and toilets to drainpipes.
 This turns rivers in London into sewers.
-Thames Water says there are more than 63,000 properties that are breaking the law and the proportion is increasing.
+It should just be rainwater that goes down drainpipes.

 We’re putting our health at risk too.
 London Waterkeeper has taken water samples in public parks and found worrying levels of e-coli bacteria.
 This shows sewage is in rivers that anyone could come into contact with.

 The truth is the efforts being made to protect our rivers are inadequate.
 We need the Environment Agency and water regulator Ofwat to fully recognise the scale of the contamination.
 Thames Water must be allowed to dedicate more resources to finding homes that have polluting pipes.

 What can be done to protect our rivers?